Exterminating Subterranean Termites From Your Place

 No Termites, No Termite Colony

-In all these ways and more, the Sentricon termite bait system can protect your Kansas City home.
+In all these ways and more, the Sentricon termite bait system can protect your home.

 The Threat Of Termites Is Real In Kansas City, And It's Measured In Dollars

-You can’t see a termite colony in Kansas City, so it's hard to imagine termites are even now attacking your most important investment, eating your home from the inside out.
-But there's a good chance they are.
-Every year, more than 5 million U.S. homeowners discover some type of termite problem, it’s more common than damage caused by storms, fires and earthquakes, yet its costs are rarely covered by homeowner's insurance.
+It is unlikely that you will encounter a termite colony because they live underground.
+So, it's hard to imagine that they could be attacking your most important investment – your home – as you read this.
+But there's a good chance that they are.
+Every year, more than 5 million U.S. homeowners discover a termite problem.
+It's more common than the damage caused by storms, fires, and earthquakes, and yet its costs are rarely covered by homeowner's insurance.

 The Green Answer To Termite Control In Kansas City

-Most people prefer an environmentally responsible option to termite treatments in Kansas City, as long as it keeps their homes safe from termites.
-The Sentricon termite bait system is designed to prevent environmental exposure, and can be removed if desired.
-It was registered by the U.S. Environmental Protection Agency under the Reduced Risk Pesticide Initiative.
-And it is the only termite control product ever to receive the Presidential Green Chemistry Challenge Award.
-As green as it is, the Sentricon termite bait system gives you peace of mind in more ways than one.
+Most Kansas City residents prefer an environmentally-responsible option to termite control, as long as the treatment is safe and effective.
+The Sentricon termite bait system meets these requirements; it is designed to prevent environmental exposure and can be removed if desired.
+The Sentricon termite bait system was registered by the U.S. Environmental Protection Agency under the Reduced Risk Pesticide Initiative and is the only termite control product ever to receive the Presidential Green Chemistry Challenge Award.
+As a green product, the Sentricon termite bait system gives you peace of mind in more ways than one.

 Homeowners In Kansas City Prefer The Sentricon Termite Bait System

-To protect their Kansas City homes from termites, more people prefer the Sentricon Termite Colony Elimination System than any other brand.
-In fact, it has protected more than two million structures, including the Statue of Liberty, the White House, the Alamo and other national treasures.
+People prefer the Sentricon Termite Colony Elimination System to any other brand when protecting their homes from termites.
+It has protected more than two million structures, including the Statue of Liberty, the White House, the Alamo, and many other national treasures.

-If termites are present on your Kansas City property, a highly trained pest professional, like ZipZap Termite & Pest Control, uses the Sentricon termite bait system to eliminate the colony.
-If a new colony invades, it also is eliminated with the Sentricon termite bait system.
-This is accomplished with stations placed in the soil around the home, which are less disruptive and more effective than traditional methods.
+If termites are present on your Kansas City property, the trained pest professionals at ZipZap Termite & Pest Control will use the Sentricon termite bait system to eliminate the colony and prevent future infestations.
+This is made possible by placing stations in the soil around your home.
+The bait system is less disruptive and more effective than traditional methods.